First tips & ideas for fun water games with children

 Step-by-step instructions:

 1. This is the classic of water games: mix any amount of mud in your sandbox or a tub.
 For this you only need sand or soil and some water.
-Depending on how much water you add, your mud will become more liquid or remain firmer.
+Depending on how much water you add, your mud will be more liquid or remain firmer.

-2. Give your children utensils for 'cooking' with mud.
+2. Give your children utensils for "cooking" with mud.
 In a small bucket, a soup is stirred up with lots of water and grass, which the little ones then proudly serve.
 With suitable molds they conjure up dishes like sand cakes and porridge.

 Boat races